X-Genesis-Qhulut/alpha/README.md

 ```

 To update the database contents themselves, if they are changed by The-Alpha-Project, connect to whereever you placed the The-Alpha-Project files and do a "git pull".
 Then repeat step 6 above to replace the databases with the updated ones.

+---

+## Disclaimer

+The data shown is not the actual data used by Blizzard.
+It has been deduced by observing the game by many people, over time.
+People have noted spawn points, loot drops, and other behaviour, and then created a database which is supposedly similar to the one used by Blizzard.
+However there may well be discrepancies.